Full static control on flexoprinting machines

-Flexographic printing lines are developed to produce flexible packaging in a variety of colours and finishes at high speeds.
-You can recognise static electricity by experiencing static shocks or seeing sparks as a discharging effect.
-Electrostatic charges can create problems in numerous sections of the flexoprinting process.
+Flexographic printing lines as well as other printing presses are developed to produce flexible packaging in a variety of colours and finishes at high speeds.
+You can recognise static electricity by experiencing static shocks or seeing sparks as a discharging effect also printing issues like the following can have static as a cause:

-After the printing section the material is re-charged in the dryer, optional anti-static eliminators can neutralise the static charge before it goes to the next section.
+After the printing section the material is re-charged again in the dryer.
+You can again place optional anti-static eliminators to neutralize the static charge before the film goes to the next section of the machine.

 Note: Drawings and pictures do not show the application one to one, but clarify the situation and approach reality

 On the winding station, static eliminators are installed to neutralise the material during winding, this will also prevent possible static shocks to the operator that performs the roll change.
-Another effect that can be prevented by discharging the material is the telescoping effect on the end roll.
+Another effect that can be prevented by discharging the material is the telescoping end roll effect.